 You might actually find having a baby changes your perspective on the career ladder.
 On the other hand, you might return to work raring to go.

-Absolutely.
 Shared Parental Leave is available in the first year to parents who qualify.
-It allows you and your partner to share leave (taking it separately or together) or to take it in non-consecutive blocks in the first year so you can maintain more contact with work.
+It allows you and your partner to share leave (taking it separately or together) or to take it in non-consecutive blocks in the first year so you can maintain more contact with work (Maternity Action, 2022).

-All in all, it makes things much more balanced and should mean the career impact is shared and not just on you as a mum.
+Sharing the load may mean that the career impact is not just on you as a mum.

-5. Can I still work if after childcare, the money isn’t worth it?
+4. Can I still work if, after childcare, the money isn’t worth it?

 You might want to go back to work because you miss your work mates’ dodgy sense of humour.
 You might decide you just feel better at work – maybe your mental health is better with the structure of a working day.
 Or you might go back simply because you love your career.